openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-Prototype assignment is not supported because |LANG| has no concept of runtime prototype inheritance.
+|LANG| does not support prototype assignment because the concept of runtime
+prototype inheritance is not provided in the language.
 This feature is considered not applicable to static typing.
 Use the classes and / or interfaces mechanism instead to statically *combine* methods to data.

 |CB_BAD|
 ~~~~~~~~